 Overall, we studied the effects of temperatures between a minimum of 17°C and maximum of 37 °C (means of 20 °C to 34 °C) on flowering for 26 winegrape plants.
 We found no directional relationship between temperature and soil moisture, stem length, leaf number, or the number of days it took to reach 10% or 50% flowering.
 Contrary to expectations of most phenological models (García de Cortázar-Atauri et al., 2010; Cuccia et al., 2014) and one previous growth chamber studies (Buttrose and Hale, 1973), we found that flowering phenology was not significantly delayed in either the coldest or warmest chambers.
 This result, however, is in line with much of our literature review which found growth and phenology generally advanced up to 40°C (Table 1).
 Further, our results support previous work (cite Greer & Weston 2010), which found that plants in the hotter treatments aborted a higher number of flowers than those in the cooler treatments.
 This abortion, because it translated to fewer observations of higher percentages of flowering (i.e., 50%), may have limited detection of slowed phenology at higher temperatures.
 Furthermore, our plants were only exposed to the higher temperatures during flowering, not before, which could have diminished potential differences in timing of phenology during that developmental phase.

-While we did not observe impacts on phenological timing, the plants in the two warmest chambers showed signs of stress: plants in those chambers aborted a significantly higher number of flower buds.
-Thus, it appeared that the plants may have traded-off reproduction for the growing season to ensure they were able to survive the elevated temperatures.
-This response to elevated temperature has been seen in previous studies.
-Semillon grapes subjected to day/night temperatures of 40/25 °C for four days at flowering saw similar effects: inflorescences grew much less—gaining only 22 mm in length compared to the 85 – 90 mm of growth seen in plants treated with heat after flowering—and subsequently aborted all flowers, therefore not reaching fruit set (Greer and Weston, 2010).

 The majority of literature on winegrape heat tolerance focuses on the effects of heat on berry ripening.
 In their 2010 study of Semillon winegrapes, Greer and Weston noted that plants treated with elevated temperatures at fruit set were much less vulnerable and suffered few ill-effects when compared with those treated at flowering, veraison, and mid-ripening.
 When heat-treated at fruit set, berry growth was unimpeded and sugar content increased normally.
 This could mean that winegrapes are more vulnerable to high temperatures during certain periods of development, i.e. flowering.
 If winegrapes are especially susceptible to heat during flowering, viticulturists will have to take extra precautions during this period to ensure the survival of the flowers through to fruit set.